MillionConcepts/lhorizon/readme.md

 ## licensing

-You can do almost anything with this software that you like, subject only to the extremely permissive terms of the [BSD 3-Clause License](LICENSE).
+You can do almost anything with this software that you like, subject only to the extremely permissive terms of the BSD 3-Clause License.

+lhorizon/vendor/telnetlib.py is a near copy of the python 3.12.7 `telnetlib` module (vendored because it was deprecated in Python 3.13) and additionally carries the PSF License Agreement.

+The SPICE kernel files in lhorizon/kernels/ (other than lhorizon_metakernel.tm) were created by [NAIF](https://naif.jpl.nasa.gov/naif/pds.html) and are in the public domain.

+Complete license text is available [in this file](LICENSE).